Robotics2020/RobEx02_sensor-controller/README.md

 As said, the project is an implementation of two nodes in the publisher/subscriber setting.

-#### Publisher Node
+#### Encoders Node

-The [publisher node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/publisher_node/main.py) simulates a set of 6 sensors for encoder readings.
+The [encoders node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/encoders_node/main.py) simulates a set of 6 sensors for encoder readings, implementing the publisher.
 Thus it sends periodically information about the position of 6 joints.

-#### Subscriber Node
+#### Controller Node

-The [subscriber node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/subscriber_node/main.py) simulates a set of 6 controllers for the joints.
+The [controller node](https://github.com/Robotics2020/RobEx02_sensor-controller/tree/master/sensor_controller_pkg/src/controller_node/main.py) simulates a set of 6 controllers for the joints, implementing the subscriber.
 It reads the information about the position of 6 joints and prints such readings to stdout.

 ### Messages